-Our ability to contact you in an EMERGENCY
+Our ability to contact you in an

+EMERGENCY

 is critical.
 Please take a minute to provide us with your cell number and email address.
-We use these methods to communicate with you and keep you informed during water outages and other important notices.
-Water outages can also now be tracked on our website,
+We use these methods to inform you during water outages and other important notices.
+Water outages can also now be tracked on our website, VHWC.ORG

-VHWC.ORG

-2021 WATER QUALITY REPORT
+2024 WATER QUALITY REPORT